Sanctuary campus

 A sanctuary campus is any college or university, typically in North America and Western Europe, that adopts policies to protect members of the campus community who are undocumented immigrants.
-The term is modeled after "sanctuary city", a status that has been adopted by over 30 municipalities.
-Although there is no official legal definition of sanctuary city, the term generally refers to towns, cities, or counties that welcome undocumented immigrants and decline to cooperate completely with federal detention requests related to undocumented immigrants, often with a “don’t ask, don’t tell” policy.
+The term is conceptually similar to sanctuary jurisdictions, including sanctuary city, sanctuary county or sanctuary state.
+There are currently about 600 sanctuary jurisdictions of different sizes in the United States.
+Although there is no official legal definition of sanctuary city, the term generally refers to localities that welcome undocumented immigrants and decline to cooperate fully with federal detention requests related to undocumented immigrants.
 Proposed policies on sanctuary campuses include: